Angels rally for 4 runs in 7th inning to beat White Sox 6-5

 White Sox: LHP Manny Banuelos (shoulder inflammation), on the 60-day injured list, has started a rehab assignment at Class A Winston-Salem with no timetable for a return. .
 RHP Carson Fulmer continues to feel tightness in his strained right hamstring, limiting his activity.

-Angels: Shohei Ohtani threw curveballs for the first time since Tommy John surgery last fall during a 40-pitch session.
-The right-hander said he threw 10-12 curves and that his fastball reached 85 mph. … SS Andrelton Simmons (left ankle sprain) took swings in a batting cage for the first time since going on the injured list Aug.
+Angels: Ohtani threw curveballs for the first time since Tommy John surgery last fall during a 40-pitch session.
+The right-hander said he threw 10-12 curves and his fastball reached 85 mph. … SS Andrelton Simmons (left ankle sprain) took swings in a batting cage for the first time since going on the injured list Aug.
 4.

 UP NEXT